-Med Physics / BME 573 Medical Image Science: Mathematical and Conceptual Foundations
+Med Physics / BME 573 Mathematical Methods in Medical Physics

 Instructor: Diego Hernando, PhD